 CHA (now SMA/Senior Market Advisors), is the brainchild of CEO Jeff Pitta.
 He saw a hole in the health care industry where insurance agents were individual salesmen who didn’t know how to run their own businesses.
 He wanted his field marketing organization to be more about business development and “serving the underserved” than making a profit.
 SMA was truly developed by agents for agents.
 We have a business-to-business model, but we aim to serve both underserved agents and underserved consumers.
 Our agents are trained to work towards improving health care for consumers, not getting rich quick (although our model allows us to dish out good compensation).

 Obama discussed his ideas for universal health care all throughout his campaign.
 He planned to require all big businesses to provide health care to employees, offer tax credits to small businesses who did, and expand Medicare and Medicaid coverage.
 His goal was to make sure everyone had coverage, which was clearly not one of his opposing candidate Senator John McCain’s plans.
 In many ways, McCain’s plans were the opposite of Obama’s.
 McCain wanted to reduce employee involvement in health care, reduce Medicaid coverage, and not require anyone to have coverage.
 Health Care reform was a big part of the 2008 election, thus beginning the great evolution of health care.

 Much unlike what President Trump is trying to do today, Obama took baby steps in enacting the ACA.
-The first section in 2010 gave tax credits to small businesses who provided health care coverage and gave rebates to seniors who fell into the donut hole – all things that Obama discussed leading up to the 2008 election.
+The first section in 2010 gave tax credits to small businesses who provided health care coverage and gave rebates to Medicare eligibles and seniors who fell into the donut hole – all things that Obama discussed leading up to the 2008 election.
 In the same year, he prevented carriers from letting preexisting conditions stop kids from getting coverage.
 He also started allowing kids to stay on their parent’s plans until age 26 and preventing carriers from dropping clients who developed a chronic illness.